abellucc/Software-for-GRL_BMRP22/README.md

 properties of an AMOC-AMV moving correlation data sequence.
 The algorithm is based on the Pruned Exact Linear Time (PELT) scheme (Killick et al., 2012) and requires the ruptures Python library, a package designed for the analysis and segmentation of non-stationary signals (Truong et al., 2020).
-Additionally, this script does also implement continuous wavelet transform analysis (Terrence and Compo (1998) and other statistical analyses as presented in B22.
+Additionally, this script implements continuous wavelet transform analysis (Terrence and Compo, 1998) and other statistical analyses as presented in B22.

 References